Texas Mutual: Everything you need to know

 The board of directors

 Texas Mutual has a nine-member board of directors, four of whom are elected by policyholders, with the remaining five (including the chair) appointed by the governor and confirmed by the senate.
 The board members represent a diverse mix of Texas industries and regions.
 They’re responsible for setting rates and directing the company’s business, whereas the Texas Mutual senior leadership manages internal operations.

 Working with agents

 The vast majority of Texas Mutual’s business is placed through insurance agents.
 The insurer recently shared a blog explaining the 10 ways Texas Mutual has made business easier for its agents.
 In 2018, it has introduced:

 Technology is the future.
 That statement rings true in the world of workers’ comp insurance as much as it does for the industries that workers’ comp insurers transfer risk for.
 Texas Mutual has invested in technology to help agents and employers better understand workplace safety,

 The insurer offers an innovative virtual reality tool called Safety in a Box, which provides safety training for employers and doubles up as a sales tool for agents.
 Safety in a Box is a cardboard box that users slide their smartphone into before wearing the box like glasses to experience workplace hazard scenarios, such as: falling from a height, being struck by an object, trench cave in and electrocution.

-“It’s the first foray in using virtual and augmented reality to lead safety training,” said Jeremiah Bentley, vice president of marketing and customer engagement at Texas Mutual.
+“It’s the first foray in using virtual and augmented reality to lead safety training,” said Jeremiah Bentley, vice-president of marketing and community affairs at Texas Mutual.
 “I think there’s a lot of potential there, for us, for brokers and for the industry as a whole to help people really understand the real hazards on the job and what it could mean to them.
 You can tell someone all day long not to be in an unshored trench, on the edge of a building without a safety harness… but these things keep happening.”

 Fighting insurance fraud